List of unsuccessful efforts to impeach United States federal officials: Alejandro Mayorkas - Secretary of Homeland Security

 On January 3, 2024, the United States House of Representatives announced an impeachment inquiry into Homeland Security Secretary Alejandro Mayorkas.
 The inquiry was conducted by the House's Homeland Security committee.
 On February 6, 2024, a motion to proceed with impeachment proceedings failed to pass, on a 216–214 vote.

 Later on February 13, 2024, the United States House of Representatives successfully impeached Mayorkas in a 214-213 vote.
 The Democrat-controlled Senate dismissed the charges without a trial, something that has never happened with any impeachment before.

 Federal Reserve Board

 Board of Governors meeting January 1, 1922.

 Three attempts to remove all or part of the Federal Reserve Board have failed.

 Lindbergh's attempt

-On February 12, 1917, Rep Charles Lindbergh, Sr., father of "Lucky Lindy", offered articles of impeachment against five members of the Federal Reserve Board.
+On February 12, 1917, Rep Charles August Lindbergh, father of aviator Charles Lindbergh, offered articles of impeachment against five members of the Federal Reserve Board.
 The articles were referred to the Judiciary Committee for investigation.
 On March 3, the Judiciary Committee submitted its report, H.R.
 Rep. 64-1628, finding insufficient evidence to support impeachment.